Jocelyn Harris: Academic career

 In her teaching and as a senior academic, Harris 'almost single-handedly established a place for the academic study of women's writing and in particular, contemporary New Zealand women's writing within the full spectrum of studies in "English" literature offered at the University of Otago.'

 In her own academic writing, it was Harris' ground-breaking analysis of Austen's debt to Richardson in her Jane Austen and the Art of Memory that unequivocably established her standing as a scholar of international reputation.
 That was followed by A revolution almost beyond expression: Jane Austen's Persuasion in 2007, and Satire, Celebrity, and Politics in Jane Austen in 2017.
 Her first major publication was the 1972 edition of The History of Sir Charles Grandison for Oxford University Press.

 Harris also served as a representative for academic staff on the Otago University Council, and was the first president of the Otago University Staff Women's Caucus.

 Harris was appointed a Companion of the New Zealand Order of Merit, for services to education, in the 2009 New Year Honours.

+The University of Otago awarded Professor Harris a PhD (honoris causa) in August 2026.